 Recycled and re-purposed,…into benches for the garden!

-HERE ARE FEW GREAT ideas for fun flea market style benches for season after season of cozy contemplation in your garden.
+Here are a few great ideas for fun flea market style benches for season after season of cozy contemplation in your garden.

 Above: Playing with lines and spaces makes bench design fun in winter, especially with recycled metals.
 Three fanciful chairs joined by a smooth wooden seat, bring interest to a stark winter garden scene, designed by Dedra Kirchener.
 This easy project could be assembled with no nails or screws if you use a great cement or glue!